achuthhadnoor/javascript/README.md

    let entries = Object.entries(person); // [["name", "John"], ["age", 30]]
    ```

-Certainly!
-Here are some more advanced interview questions related to JavaScript objects:

 ### 31. **How does the `Object.create` method differ from the `new` keyword when creating objects?**
    - `Object.create` creates a new object with the specified prototype without invoking a constructor function, while the `new` keyword creates an instance of a constructor function.